BjarkeHautop/bayesSSM/README.md

 )
 ```

+Note, that `init_fn_ssm` must take an argument `particles` and return a
+vector of initial values for the latent state variables.
+`transition_fn_ssm` must take arguments `particles`, and
+`log_likelihood_fn_ssm` must take arguments `y` and `particles`.
+Any
+parameters for the SSM can be given as additional arguments to the
+functions.
+Any parameter must have a corresponding log-prior function in
+`log_priors`.

 Now we can run the PMMH algorithm using the `pmmh` function.
 We run 2
 chains for 200 MCMC samples with a burn-in of 10.
 In practice you would
 want to run it for a much larger number of samples.